EverQuest II: Reception

 EverQuest II had mostly positive reception from critics, earning an 83 out of 100 average score from aggregate review website Metacritic.
 Many reviewers compared the title to the original EverQuest, which was viewed as one of the best and most influential examples of the genre.
 Greg Kasavin of GameSpot said that EverQuest II isn't the massive step for the genre that its predecessor was, but it can still be a fun and addictive online role-playing experience that provides to offer for new and experienced players.
 Mario Lopez of GameSpy commented that it was "much more inviting, convenient, and forgiving" relative to the first game, but that it was less groundbreaking.
 The reviewer would find that the breadth of voice acting, however, was its biggest advancement.
 Lopez would ultimately declare that EverQuest II was "extremely fun to play, frequently rewarding, and designed with just the right amount of user convenience in mind".

 The game's presentation and photorealistic graphics were often praised, with Computer and Video Games declaring that "there are off-line games equally or even more spectacular in immediate scenery or character models, but what game can offer such outrageous landscapes on such a grandiose scale?"
 Computer Games Magazine similarly felt that the game's setting was a "brilliantly" reworked world with that technology.
 According to GameSpot, however, the high system requirements of the title meant that performance issues were common, and that a player would need a "monster system" in order to experience the game in its highest quality.
 Kasavin additionally commented that the developers of this engine were presumably thinking ahead towards to the future when they built EverQuest IIs technology, but that game's visuals were not so impressive to justify the extreme system requirements.
-Steve Butts of IGN likewise found that attempting to play the game on higher graphic settings resulted in "terrible performance", but that a consistent frame rate with high graphic quality was possible with an appropriate gaming computer.
+Steve Butts of IGN also found that attempting to play the game on higher graphic settings resulted in "terrible performance", but that a consistent frame rate with high graphic quality was possible with an appropriate gaming computer.
 While the editor was "not as huge a fan" of the title's visual style, he commended its high level of detail.

 EverQuest II was nominated for "Best Massively Multiplayer Online Game" in GameSpot's Best and Worst of 2004 awards, and was runner-up for "Best Persistent World Game" in IGN's Best of 2004 awards, losing both to World of Warcraft.
 Computer Games Magazine named it the seventh-best computer game of 2004, with its editors declaring it an improvement "upon not only its own predecessor, but just about every predecessor out there".
-GameSpy granted EQII the title of "Most Improved Game" during its 2006 annual PC awards due to the addition of PvP servers and the release of the Echoes of Faydwer expansion that same year.
+GameSpy granted EverQuest II the title of "Most Improved Game" during its 2006 annual PC awards due to the addition of PvP servers and the release of the Echoes of Faydwer expansion that same year.
 After adopting a free-to-play model in 2011, the title was named "Best Bang for the Buck" in Massively's annual awards that same year.